 We’d already snorkeled in the nearby reef called Roughton Reef, so we snorkeled right in front of the island next.
 There were few patches of corals and seaweeds where you can see fishes and giant clams.

 As the night came, we walked around the island and saw blue bioluminescent planktons in the sand.
 I’d already seen glowing planktons on my trip to Malalison Island and Isabela, but it was my first time to see blue ones in the sand.
 It was an amazing experience.

 There are also sea turtles in Onuk Island, but you can only see them during high tide which is usually in the morning.
 The sea turtles come to feed on the sea grass.
 I was told the sea turtles are elusive to humans and it’s difficult to swim after them.
 However, during high tide, you can simply stay at the deck and wait for their heads to come up for water.

 At night, we had a dinner of fish and crabs.
 Then everyone went to sleep in hammocks or tents.
 I didn’t bring anything, so I simply slept in the open cottage.
 Thankfully, it was windy so it was easy to sleep.
 I even had to use my cover since the temperature dropped in the early morning.

 We woke up early the next morning to see the sunrise.
 I would’ve wanted to stay here a little bit longer, but we had other islands to see so we packed up and went shortly after.
 Nonetheless, our quick overnight trip to Onuk Island is one of the best highlights of my trip in Balabac.

 How to get to Onuk Island

-It is often included as a stop in island hopping tours.
-As the island is surrounded by coral walls, you need to get here before low tide so the boat can dock in the island.
-Otherwise, you need to walk or transfer to a smaller boat.
+The island is surrounded by coral walls.
+It’s beset to get here before low tide so the boat can dock on the shores.
+Otherwise, you will need to take a long walk or transfer to a smaller boat to reach it.